Vocational Internship Program for Employers

 May we hire an intern from a previous session and be eligible for MassCEC reimbursement?

 No, an intern will not be able to participate with you through the Program if they have already done so.
-The Program is designed to enable high school seniors the opportunity to gain hands-on experience in the clean energy sector.
-Once they complete their senior year, they are no longer eligible to participate.
+The Program is designed to enable high school seniors, After Dark and CTI students the opportunity to gain hands-on experience in the clean energy sector.
+Once they complete the session, they are no longer eligible to participate.

 NOTE: Current or very recent employees are not eligible to participate with you as an intern under the Program unless they have been working for the Host Employer less than six weeks leading up to successful completion of their eligibility check.